 - However, if borrowers credit scores fall between 500 and 579, a 10% minimum down payment is required

 - However, to qualify for a 3.5% down payment home purchase borrower needs a 580 minimum credit score

 - There are reasons why a mortgage loan applicant has credit scores under 640

-- Credit scores under 640 is considered poor credit scores
+- Credit scores under 640 are considered poor credit scores

-- A mortgage loan applicant can have prior bad credit and qualify for a mortgage loan
+A mortgage loan application can have prior bad credit and qualify for a mortgage loan.

 Qualifying For Mortgage With Outstanding Collections And Charge Offs

-- Borrowers does not have to pay off the credit balance off in order to qualify for a mortgage loan
+- Borrowers do not have to pay off the credit balance in order to qualify for a mortgage loan

 Qualifying For Mortgage After Bankruptcy And Housing Event

-- There is a 2 year mandatory waiting period to qualify for a FHA loan from the date of the discharge of bankruptcy
+There is a 2-year mandatory waiting period to qualify for an FHA loan from the date of the discharge of bankruptcy

-- Borrowers can qualify after a foreclosure and /or after a deed in lieu of foreclosure after three years from the recorded date of the foreclosure and/or deed in lieu of foreclosure
+- Borrowers can qualify after foreclosure and /or after a deed in lieu of foreclosure after three years from the recorded date of the foreclosure and/or deed in lieu of foreclosure

-- A mortgage loan applicant can qualify for FHA Loans after 3 years from the short sale date of their property
+- A mortgage loan application can qualify for FHA Loans after 3 years from the short sale date of their property

 - Mortgage loan applicant needs to show they have been making at least three payments by providing three canceled checks

 FHA Loan With Bad Credit

 HUD is extremely generous when it comes to their mortgage guidelines for home buyers with prior bad credit.

 - PRIOR BAD CREDIT is the key phrase here and not recent late payments

 - FHA is extremely tough when it comes to recent late payments:

 - HUD does not condone home buyers or refinance mortgage loan applicants with any recent late payments

 - Most lenders will not approve loan applicant if they had a late payment in the past 12 months